mjenior/promptpal/README.md

 - verbose (bool): If True, prints detailed logs and status messages.
 - silent (bool): If True, silences all StdOut messages.

-For simplicity, after initializing with the desired parameters the only user-executable method is [OpenAIQueryHandler.request()] to submit prompts to the API.
-After which the [OpenAIQueryHandler.message] attribute is then available containing the system response text.
+For simplicity, after initializing with the desired parameters the only user-executable method is **CreateAgent.request()** to submit prompts to the API.
+After which the **CreateAgent.message** attribute is then available containing the system response text.

 ### System Role Selection